WHY INTEGRATORS LEAVE HIKCENTRAL

 Remote sites need VPN or port-forward

-Cameras and NVRs at each site connect back to the central server.
+Cameras and NVRs (Network Video Recorders) at each site have to connect back to the central server.
 In practice that means a VPN per site or port-forwarding through the customer's router.
 Network changes break everything.
-Integrators consistently report customers switching to cloud after IT mandated a "no open port" policy following ransomware incidents.
+Installers consistently report customers switching to cloud after IT introduced a "no open ports" policy - often after a ransomware incident, sometimes just modern security baseline.

-Perpetual per-channel + add-on modules + SMA renewal
+Perpetual per-channel + add-on modules + annual maintenance

-Each channel is a perpetual licence (HIKCENTRAL-P-VSS-1CH) tied to the server install, plus separate modules for access, ANPR, facial, alarm, FocSign, AcuSeek, plus the SMA / maintenance renewal that keeps the platform getting updates and security patches.
-The "buy once" sticker is just the first line - stranded SKUs when sites churn, module surprises when scope grows, and the SMA cycle quietly rebuilds a subscription on top.
+Each channel is a perpetual licence (HIKCENTRAL-P-VSS-1CH - you buy it once) tied to a specific server install, plus separate modules for access, ANPR (number-plate recognition), facial recognition, alarm, FocSign and AcuSeek.
+On top sits the SMA (Software Maintenance Agreement - annual fee that keeps the platform updated and patched).
+The "buy once" sticker is just the first line - leftover licences when a site closes, surprise module costs when scope grows, and the SMA cycle quietly rebuilds a subscription on top.

 Cybersecurity track record